Generic selectors

 The other venue that hosts South America’s fiercest derby is Boca Juniors’ home of La Bombonera, also known as the chocolate box, which undoubtedly has the most unique look of any stadium on this list.

-A stunning exterior draped in the blue and yellow colours of Boca is also renowned for the fact that East Stand is “flat”, comprising purely of stacked boxes, due to the tight land use around the venue making it impossible to build another full-sized stand in that part of the stadium.
+A stunning exterior draped in the blue and yellow colours of Boca is also renowned for the fact that the East Stand is “flat”, comprising purely of stacked boxes, due to the tight land use around the venue making it impossible to build another full-sized stand in that part of the stadium.

 5. Anfield